TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 </figure>

 **Step 4:** In the next step you can choose to disable Google Analytics.
-We recommend that you disable it, as it doesn't provide any functionality that is used by the Misinformation Game.
+We recommend that you disable it, as it doesn't provide any functionality that is used by The Misinformation Game.
 The toggle to disable Google Analytics is highlighted in [Figure 4](#fig4).

 <figure id="fig4">